 - The total estimated national costs of occupational injuries and illnesses among civilians in the United States in 2007 were approximately $250 billion.
 The costs of injuries were approximately $192 billion and the costs of illnesses were approximately $58 billion.

-Source: J. Paul Leigh, "Economic Burden of Occupational Injury and Illness in the United States."
-[PDF*- 611 KB] Milbank Quarterly, Vol. 89, Issue 4, p.
+Source: J. Paul Leigh, Economic Burden of Occupational Injury and Illness in the United States."
+Milbank Quarterly, Vol. 89, Issue 4, p.
 728 (Dec.
 2011).

-Source: 2012 Liberty Mutual Workplace Safety Index.
-Liberty Mutual Insurance Company, (2012).
+Source: 2018 Liberty Mutual Workplace Safety Index.
+Liberty Mutual Insurance Company, (2018).

 - There is a direct positive correlation between investment in safety, health, and environmental performance and its subsequent return on investment.

 Source: White Paper on Return on Safety Investment.
-American Society of Safety Engineers (ASSE), (2002, June).
+American Society of Safety Engineers (ASSE), (June 2002).

 - Over 60 percent of chief financial officers in one survey reported that each $1 invested in injury prevention returns $2 or more.
 Over 40 percent of chief financial officers cited productivity as the top benefit of an effective workplace safety program.

 Source: Chief Financial Officer Survey.
 Liberty Mutual Insurance Company, (2005).

 - A forest products company saved over $1 million in workers' compensation and other costs from 2001 to 2006 by investing approximately $50,000 in safety improvements and employee training costs.
 The company has participated in OSHA's Safety and Health Achievement Recognition Program (SHARP) since 1998.

 Source: Anthony Forest Products.
-OSHA Small Business Success Stories, (2007, February).
+OSHA Small Business Success Stories, (February 2007).

 Source: Voluntary Protection Programs (VPP).
 OSHA.

 Source: Foundry Ergonomics Partnership.
-OSHA Strategic Partnership Program Success Stories, (2005, January).
+OSHA Strategic Partnership Program Success Stories, (January 2005).

 Source: Weston 4 Power Plant Construction.
-OSHA Strategic Partnership Program Success Stories, (2007, February).
+OSHA Strategic Partnership Program Success Stories, (February 2007).